 Once the committee has been constituted, you must complete a Thesis/Dissertation Advisory Form.
 The committee must be approved before students can defend their thesis/dissertation proposal.

-Master’s students may enroll in thesis hours before their committees are approved but doctoral students may not enroll in dissertation hours until the committee is approved by the College of Sciences and College of Graduate Studies, and the dissertation proposal has been successfully defended.
+Master’s students may not enroll in thesis hours before their committees are approved and doctoral students may not enroll in dissertation hours until the committee is approved by the College of Sciences and College of Graduate Studies, and the dissertation proposal has been successfully defended.

 If the student passes the formal defense of the thesis/dissertation, the committee signs the Thesis/Dissertation Approval Form, which is required for graduation.